airbnb/hammerspace/README.md

 service on application startup unless the data has changed.

 Unfortunately, these low-level libraries don't always support concurrent writers.
-Hammerspace adds concurrency control to allow mutliple processes to update and read from a single shared copy of the data safely.
+Hammerspace adds concurrency control to allow multiple processes to update and read from a single shared copy of the data safely.
 Finally, hammerspace's interface is designed to mimic Ruby's `Hash` to make integrating with existing applications simple and straightforward.
 Different low-level